gchq/gaffer-doc/docs/reference/operations-guide/federated-operation.md

     }
     ```

-As you can see in the example above we have wrapped an OpertationChain inside a Federated
+As you can see in the example above we have wrapped an OpertationChain inside a
-Operation.
+Federated Operation.

-### Merge Function Examples
+### The Merge Function

-The following examples cover the different merge functions available when using a FederatedOperation.
-Each example uses the federated store below with Graph A and Graph B in.
+Merge functions  dictate how the FederatedStore will merge results from
+different subgraphs dependent on the Operation.

+The examples below refer to this graph.

 ```mermaid
 graph LR